lehzhu/personalsite/content/blog/love.md

 ---

-[1] I recently started going to my university's indoor bouldering club, and 1 person there strongly hates me lol
+[1] I recently started going to my university's indoor bouldering club, and one person there strongly hates me lol